Tutorial 5: Dealing With Crashes

 ok

-instead of crashing Erlang.
+6>As you can see, fails\0 now returns {error, node_crashed} instead of crashing Erlang.
 After the remote node has crashed, it is necessary to

 Restarting the or stopping is a hard reset of the NIF module.
 Static C variables and allocated memory will behave as you freshly